Joan Hinton: Moving to China

-In 1972, Joan Hinton and Erwin Engst started working in agriculture again at the Beijing Red Star Commune.
+In 1972, Joan and Erwin started working in agriculture again at the Red Star Commune in Daxing, Beijing.
 In June 1987, William Hinton went to the town of Dazhai in Shanxi province to observe the changes brought about by the reform policies, and in August 1987, Joan Hinton stayed at Dazhai as well.

 In a 1996 interview with CNN, after nearly 50 years in China, she stated "[we] never intended to stay in China so long, but were too caught up to leave."
 Hinton described the changes she and her husband had witnessed in China since the beginning of the economic reforms of Deng Xiaoping in the late 1970s.
 They stated they "have watched their socialist dream fall apart" as much of China embraced capitalism.
-A 2004 MSNBC interviews noted her critical assessment of economic change as "betrayals of the socialist cause."
+A 2004 MSNBC interview noted her critical assessment of economic change as "betrayals of the socialist cause."
 She noted what she describes as a rise of exploitation in Chinese society.

 Hinton lived alone following the death of her husband in 2003.
 Her three children moved to the United States, with Hinton noting that "They probably would have stayed if China were still socialist."
 Hinton retained her American citizenship, which she considered "convenient for travel."
 Her son, Yang Heping (Fred Engst) moved back to Beijing in 2007 as a professor at the University of International Business and Economics.

 In her 2005 essay "The Second Superpower", Hinton stated, "There are two opposing superpowers in the world today: the U.S. on one side, and world public opinion on the other.
 The first thrives on war.
 The second demands peace and social justice."